ChandimaHerath/REACT-NATIVE-BOILERPLATE/README.md

 ## Environment Setup

  This boilerplate is done by using React Native CLI.
-You will need Node, the React Native command line interface, a JDK, and Android Studio or Xcode to get started. you can refer React Native official documentation for more information. https://reactnative.dev/docs/environment-setup
+You will need Node, the React Native command line interface, a JDK, and Android Studio or Xcode to get started.
+ You can refer React Native official documentation for more information: https://reactnative.dev/docs/environment-setup

 ### Installing Node, JDK